-To get to databases, go to the Libraries’ home page and click on databases under the search tab.
+To get to databases, go to the Libraries’ home page and click on databases under the search box.
 Databases will find journal, magazine, and newspaper articles (and in some cases other materials like book chapters, dissertations, conference presentations, pamphlets, etc.)

-Recommended databases for this education research include:
+Recommended databases for education research include:

 Other useful databases for this class:

 PsycInfo – Search psychology topics.
 Provides many useful search limits and a thesaurus that allows you to search for synonyms and related terms, as well as a limit for qualitative research methodology.

 SAGE Research Methods Online: A reference resource that will help you understand methods and create research projects.

 And a few more to be aware of:

 K-REx: K-State Research Exchange provides access to scholarly materials created by K-State faculty and students, including journal articles, conference papers, technical reports, white papers, electronic thesis/dissertation/reports (ETDR), and other digital resources.